Diabetes, Hyperglycemia, Hypoglycemia, Thyroid Disease and Other Endocrine Conditions

-At Diabetes & Endocrinology of Stark County, Dr. Arvind Krishna diagnoses and treats the full spectrum of common and rare endocrine, hormone, and metabolic disorders.
+At Diabetes and Endocrinology Associates of Stark County, Inc., Dr. Arvind Krishna diagnoses and treats the full spectrum of common and rare endocrine, hormone, and metabolic disorders.

 We also prioritize patient education and training.
 For example, while diabetes is very common, it is also quite a challenging condition to manage.
 That’s why we offer the most comprehensive, in-office diabetes education to our patients so that the newly diagnosed diabetic understands how to conduct the various self-care components of their regimen, along with its importance.
 This includes blood sugar testing, counting carbs, exercises, and more.